Arbazkhan767/CSV-to-JSON-Converter-API/README.md

 Mandatory properties will be mapped to designated fields, while additional properties will be stored in the additional_info field as a JSON object.
 Scalability and Performance:

-The API will be designed to handle large CSV files efficiently, supporting potentially over 50,000 records.
+The API is designed to handle large CSV files efficiently, supporting potentially over 50,000 records.
-It will implement data processing optimizations to minimize resource consumption during conversion and database insertion.
+It implements data processing optimizations to minimize resource consumption during conversion and database insertion.

 Age Distribution Report: